unraid/docs/docs/unraid-connect/overview-and-setup.md

 When your server connects to Unraid.net, it establishes a secure connection to our infrastructure and transmits only the necessary data required for a seamless experience in the Unraid Connect Dashboard.
 This includes:

 - Server hostname, description, and icon
-- Keyfile details and flash GUID
+- Keyfile details and flash %%GUID|guid%%
 - Local access URL and LAN IP (only if a certificate is installed)
 - Remote access URL and WAN IP (if remote access is turned on)
 - Installed Unraid version and uptime
 - Unraid Connect plugin version and unraid-api version/uptime
-- Array size and usage (only numbers, no file specifics)
+- %%Array|array%% size and usage (only numbers, no file specifics)
-- Number of Docker containers and VMs installed and running
+- Number of Docker containers and %%VMs|vm%% installed and running

 We use this data solely to enable Unraid Connect features, such as remote monitoring, management, and notifications.
 It is not used for advertising or profiling.